 What about our children?
 Does an annulment mean that our children are illegitimate in the eyes of the Church?

-Again, no. The Church is looking at the marriage to see if a sacrament took place.
-A declaration of nullity is strictly a religious matter and does not affect the civil facts of the marriage.
+Again, no. The Church looks at the marriage to see if a sacrament occurred.
+A declaration of nullity is strictly religious and does not affect the civil facts of the marriage.
 The Church is evaluating the spousal relationship exclusively.
-If a marriage was entered into in good faith, that is to say that the couple anticipated a healthy life-long marriage, the good faith of the couple provided enough of a union to satisfy the notion of children being born within the benefit of marriage.
-This fact is written into the Church?s teaching and law.
+If a marriage was entered into in good faith, that is to say, that the couple anticipated a healthy life-long marriage, the good faith of the couple provided enough of a union to satisfy the notion of children being born within the benefit of marriage.
+This fact is written into the Church's teaching and law.

 How long does an annulment take?